SkipKV: Selective Skipping of KV Generation and Storage for Efficient Inference with Large Reasoning Models: SkipKV: Methodology

 \textbf{Description.} We perform an experiment with R1-Qwen-7B and R1-Llama-8B on AIME24 to compute the PSS.
-In specific, we first collect model output texts and segment it into individual sentences separated by newline and punctuation-based patterns (e.g., `\textbackslash n', `.\textbackslash n', ).
+In particular, we first collect model output texts and segment them into individual sentences separated by newline and punctuation-based patterns (e.g., `\textbackslash n\textbackslash n').
 Each sentence is then encoded into a semantically meaningful embedding vector using a BERT-based sentence transformer \cite{reimers2019sentence}.
-We then compute the PSS for all the sentence embedding pairs and mark pairs with PSS score $\geq 0.95$ as highly similar, yielding a measure of semantic redundancy.
-Interestingly, as shown in Fig.\ref{fig:sentence} (top), incorrect responses consistently exhibit up to $1.7\times$ higher similar sentences as compared to that for the correct ones.
+We then compute the PSS for all the sentence-embedding pairs and mark pairs with a PSS score $\geq 0.95$ as highly similar, yielding a measure of semantic redundancy.
+Interestingly, as shown in Fig.~\ref{fig:sentence} (top), incorrect responses consistently exhibit up to $1.7\times$ higher $\%$ of similar sentences as compared to correct responses.

-\textbf{Description.} As shown in Fig.\ref{fig:sentence} (bottom), incorrect generations consistently exhibit higher ratios of non-execution thoughts compared to that with the correct ones.
-In particular, when evaluating on AIME24 with R1-Qwen- 7B and R1-Llama-8B , respectively, we observe around $2.6 \times$ and $1.8 \times$ higher non-execution thoughts in incorrect outputs compared to that with the correct ones.
-These patterns indicates that when models fail, they tend to produce repetitive or stagnant reasoning steps revisiting semantically similar content or generating meta-level commentary rather than performing concrete problem-solving actions.
+\textbf{Description.} As shown in Fig. \ref{fig:sentence} (bottom), incorrect generations consistently exhibit higher ratios of non-execution thoughts compared to correct responses.
+In particular, when evaluating on AIME24 with R1-Qwen-7B and R1-Llama-8B, respectively, we observe around $2.6 \times$ and $1.8 \times$ higher $\%$ of non-execution thoughts in incorrect outputs compared to correct outputs.
+These patterns indicate that when models fail, they tend to produce repetitive or stagnant reasoning steps, revisiting semantically similar content or generating meta-level commentary rather than performing concrete problem-solving actions.